User Guide

 Actions

 An Action performs some desired operation, or group of closely related operations.
 An Action ties together all other parts of a feature's implementation.
 The Action uses the other parts of the implementation (Model Object, DAO, JSP) to perform the desired operations.
-Your Actions will usually extend the following base classes:

-The ActionTemplateXXX classes are all instances of the Template Method design pattern.
-They all use a request parameter named Operation to define which operation is to be performed - add, list, and so on.
+Your Actions will usually extend the following base classes: The ActionTemplateXXX classes are all instances of the Template Method design pattern.
+They all use an Operation to define which operation is to be performed - add, list, and so on.
+The Operation is taken from a request parameter named Operation, or from the URL's 'extension'.
+For the URL ending in .../MemberAction.list, the operation is taken as 'list'.
 The Operation enum is defined to help an Action branch according to its value.

 Action methods tend to be 'branchy'.
 This is natural, since Actions need to handle all the different possible errors that can occur.
-Here are some example Actions :
+Here are some example Actions:

 Convenient Object Key Names